Goy Boys

 ~

 Dad showed up at the twilight conclusion of the spring Little League tryouts in Kissena Park.
-He was the only father from the newly finished Pomonok Housing Project to appear.
-The project, constructed with World War II vets in mind, was a “living, breathing” precursor of what would later come to be called “Culture Shock.”
-Three-thousand or so working class families, mostly whites, but many blacks and Latinos, as well, had dropped from the clear blue sky to land by an upper middle-class neighborhood of Jewish businessmen and professionals.
-A shock, indeed, for residents of any ethnic persuasion in any middle-class neighborhood.
+He was the only father to appear from the newly finished Pomonok Housing Project, constructed with World War II vets in mind and a “living, breathing” precursor of what would later come to be called “Culture Shock.”
+Three-thousand or so working class families, mostly whites, but many Blacks and Latinos, too, had dropped from the clear blue sky to land among an upper middle-class neighborhood of Jewish small businessmen and professionals.

-By the finish of that mid-spring baseball ritual, the coaches had plucked a bare few kids, the creamiest of the crop, from the housing project to integrate them into the existing teams.
-Dad arrived after the league officials had already assigned coaches to various groups of eight-to-nine year olds scattered around four baseball diamonds.
-The exception was my group, mostly Pomonokers, including two other kids from the neighborhood bordering the Pomonok project.
-They had fielded candy-hop grounders in the tryouts as if the baseballs were live hand grenades.
+By the finish of that mid-spring baseball ritual, the coaches had plucked a bare few kids, the creamiest of the crop, from the housing project to integrate into the existing teams.
+Dad arrived after the league officials had already assigned coaches to various groups of eight-to-nine year-olds, scattered around four baseball diamonds.

 We, the “kids over there,” watched the nearby discussion with great interest.
 Imagining the eyes of my fellow rejects boring holes into the back of my crew-cut head, I slouched, hoping to shrink low enough to disappear into the grass blades.

-The coach straightened, glanced at us, then at my father.
 “Didn’t make the cut, one of the other coaches is going to break the news–all in one bunch, better that way.
 No one gets singled out.”

 “You got enough players over there for a team, more than enough.
 Why dump them?
 Makes no sense.”